Get help now Make a donation

 Mental Health Act 1983

-This is a law that allows people to be sectioned if they have a mental health problem and need treatment.
-It applies to both England and Wales.
+This is a law in England and Wales.
+It means that you can be sectioned if you have a mental health problem and need treatment in hospital to keep you safe.

 Mental Health Tribunal (MHT)